 - Reduction of CIT, IIT, and stamp tax rates for a maximum period of 15 years.

 - Tax credit for an amount corresponding to up to 50% of the investment amount for a maximum period of 10 years.

 - Increase of the depreciation and reinstatement rates up to 80% for a maximum period of 10 years for investments located in Zones B, C, and D.

 - Possibility of deferment of tax payments, except VAT.

-- Considering as cost 80% of the value of the investment used to create infrastructures required to the execution of the investment which, by its nature, should have been created by the Government.
+- Considering as cost 80% of the value of the investment used to create infrastructures required for the execution of the investment that, by its nature, should have been created by the government.

-The special regime applies to private investments with an amount below the foreseen for the contractual regime and entailing the performance of the activities specifically listed in the Regulation of the Private Investment Law, which are all in the priority sectors (education, agriculture, health, tourism, telecommunications, energy, amongst others).
+The special regime applies to private investments with an amount below that foreseen for the contractual regime and entailing the performance of the activities specifically listed in the Regulation of the Private Investment Law, which are all in the priority sectors (education, agriculture, health, tourism, telecommunications, energy, amongst others).
 In this regime, the tax benefits are granted automatically and vary according to the zone where the investment is made (Zone A, B, C, and D).

 The prior declaration regime applies to investments not covered by any of the regimes previously referred, being the following tax benefits also granted automatically:

-- Reduction of Property Tax rate in 50% for the acquisition of properties to be used as the office and establishment of the investment;
+- Reduction of the property tax rate by 50% for the acquisition of properties to be used as the office and establishment of the investment.

-- Reduction of CIT rate in 20% for a period of two years;
+- Reduction of the CIT rate by 20% for a period of two years.

-- Reduction of the IIT rate applicable to dividends in 25% over a two-year period
+- Reduction of the IIT rate applicable to dividends by 25% over a two-year period.